Fernando Garcia

 In the same way we can define a system's state in classical mechanics by describing its positions and momentums, we define a thermal system's state by referring to its thermal variables.
 In the same way we are interested in knowing the equations of motion in classical mechanics, given the classical variables of position and momentum, our goal in thermal physics is to have a function of state for the system in question.

 Before moving into a brief summary of the three laws of thermodynamics, we need to make sure two points are clear: Processes are assumed to be quasi-static, meaning that states are connected by an infinite amount of intermediary states.
-Further, suppose we describe a system with $r+1 $ variables:
+Further, suppose we describe a system with r+1 variables:

-We will set $x_0=E $.
-Then mechanical work takes the form
+We will set x0=E. Then mechanical work takes the form

-Where the $f_j $'s are generalized forces, along with their extensive parameters $x_j $.
+Where the fj's are generalized forces, along with their extensive parameters xj.

 With this in mind, we can talk about the three laws.
 These allow us to talk about the dynamics, rather than just specific states of a system.